 The fair value of open forward foreign exchange currency contracts, and open foreign exchange currency spot contracts, is calculated as the difference between the contracted rate and the current forward rate that would close out the contract on the Statement of Financial Position date.
-Unrealised gains or losses on foreign exchange currency spot contracts are included in cash and cash equivalents in the Statement of Financial Position and gains or losses on open forward foreign exchange currency contracts, as appropriate, on the Statement of Financial Position and are shown in the Schedule of Investments of the Company.
+Unrealised gains or losses on foreign exchange currency spot contracts are included in cash and cash equivalents in the Statement of Financial Position and gains or losses on open forward foreign exchange currency contracts are included in the unrealised gain or loss on forward foreign exchange currency contracts, as appropriate, on the Statement of Financial Position and are shown in the Schedule of Investments of the Company.